Nutrition & Dietetics: Overview

 * All students must apply and be accepted into each ACEND-accredited program and be in good standing in the program to earn a Verification Statement from that program.

 Part of our perseverance through ever changing times is a strong history of keeping abreast of current trends in the profession.
-We are currently seeking approval to offer a Combined Masters Dietetic Internship with coursework offered completely online and the option of completing your supervised practice experience through an onsite track or through a distance track.
+We are approved to offer a Masters Dietetic Internship with coursework offered completely online and the option of completing your supervised practice experience through an onsite track or through a distance track.

 Additionally, once approved, there will be a fast track option offered to eligible candidates.
 You can enter as an undergraduate freshman, and if accepted, complete your Bachelor’s, Masters and Internship seamlessly.
 This accredited program will meet all the criteria to allow you to sit for the RD exam in just five years.